PedroMagar/MISA-I/README.md

 		- 0: CPU will operate normally.
 - Vector Mode:
 	- Will replace the upper 4 registers with vector registers (size to be informed in CPUID)
-	- RRR F --> VV RR: Where 'RR' is the operator and will be any of the upper register files (r7-r4 or r15-r12) while 'VV' will be the vector register file which ranges from v3 through v0.
+	- RRR F --> VV RR: Where 'RR' is the operator and will be any of the lower register files (r3-r0 or r11-r8) while 'VV' will be the vectorized reference of the full register file:
+		- v0: bank 0 - Registers from r0 to r3.
+		- v1: bank 1 - Registers from r4 to r7.
+		- v2: bank 2 - Registers from r8 to r11.
+		- v3: bank 3 - Registers from r12 to r15.
-	- RRR ---> RV F: Where 'F' will define if operation is on register file (0) or on the vector registers (1), 'RV' will hold the address of register that the operation must be over.
+	- RRR ---> RV F: Where 'F' will define if operation is on register file (0) or on the vector registers (1), 'RV' will hold the address of register or vector that the operation must be over.
+		- ex: RV F = ```INC 10 1``` will increment v2 (all registers in register bank 2) by 1, while ```INC 10 0``` will increment the current r2 from active register bank.
 	- Limitations:
-		- AND, OR and XOR will only work over the vector registers.
 		- SMEM, APC and JAL will stay unchanged and operate on the original register name, this way it's possible to keep the control flow working without consuming addresses available to vector operations.
 		> Branch (BEQz/BNEz) is under review as a valid operation over the vector register file.
 - Immediate: Value read from instruction memory.
 - RRR F:
 	- RRR: holds the operand register address, all changes will be applied to it.
-	- F = 0: This will make the operator have the most significant bit of its address been the inverse the operand
+	- F = 0: This will make the operator be operand + 4 (RRR + 4)
-	- F = 1: This will make the operator be the register before the operand (operand_addr -1)
+	- F = 1: This will make the operator be operand + 3 (RRR + 3)
 	- If the instruction does not have a function bit 'F', it will operate solely on operand or assume F=0.
-- Sleep will stop on an interruption signal, this can be achieved by an interruption pin or interruption timer.
+- Sleep will stop at interruption signal, this can be achieved by an interruption pin or interruption timer.
 - Flex Memory: A small amount (planned 64/128/256 Bytes) of memory that can be used as a cache or as independent memory.
 - FMA: Allows the positioning of the flex memory address, any memory that exceeds the addressable limit can be used as a cache.
 - Split Core is a wild concept where the CPU will start operating 2 PC and executing two flows, the idea is if the CPU has Flex Memory, it could execute a sub-program entirely in it's Flex Memory while keeping working on the main program in the primary Thread.